ioBroker/dev-server/README.md

 `--noStart` Do not start the adapter itself, but only watch for changes and synchronize them between the development and the temporary directory.

+`--noInstall` Do not build and install the adapter before starting dev-server.

 ### `dev-server debug`

 Run dev-server and start the adapter from ioBroker in "debug" mode.